LuisJG8/sf_ml_tech_demo/README.md

-# Setup Guide
+# Setup Guide ⚙️

 ## Step 1

-Loging to your Snowflake account
+Login to your Snowflake account ❄️

 ## Step 2